 A: Turboprop aircraft are generally more economical for short flights due to their fuel efficiency at lower speeds.
 They excel in regional and light aircraft operations, where short takeoff and landing capabilities are crucial.

-Q: What happens in the event of an engine failure in turboprops and jets?
+Q: What happens in the event of an engine failure in turboprop and jets?

 A: In the event of an engine failure, turboprop aircraft have the advantage of being able to feather the propeller, reducing drag and allowing for safer gliding.
 Jets rely on their aerodynamic design to maintain control until a safe landing can be executed.